 After changing my tank for a fresh one, we descended again.
 What I decided to do this time was watch the instructor’s bubbles under the water.
 The longer the exhale, the more bubbles you see.
 The longer the inhale, the greater amount of time before the next bubbles would be seen.

 During this underwater experiment, I saw he was inhaling for 10-12 seconds and exhaling for the same.
 After a little practice, I found myself no longer thinking about my environment, my focus was just on my breathing.
 When my deliberate breathing became natural, although my environment didn’t change, it no longer affected me in the same way.
-It was an immediate stress reduction and the ultimate woosah.
+It was an immediate stress reduction and the ultimate woosah breathing experience.
 Now when I’m in a situation where I need to free my mind, I slow down my breathing, inhale deeply, exhale slowly, and take a deep dive.

 From Insight to Action: Manage Your Triggers